UniversityOfHelsinkiCS/oodikone/README.md

 - Problem: Oodikone doesn't start and database container (e.g. db_sis) logs include the line "can't open '/docker-entrypoint-initdb.d/'
   - Possible reason: You probably have too restricting read rights in `scripts/docker-entrypoint-initdb.d` -folder.
 This could be for example caused by fairly strict `umask` setting, such as `077` in your OS.
   - Possible solution: Either change the umask on whole OS (to `022` for example) or set the correct read rights for docker-entrypoint -folder by running `chmod 755 scripts/docker-entrypoint-initdb.d`
+- Problem: Packages aren't updated in development containers after update in package.json, even after rebuilding containers and images
+  - Possible reason: `node_modules` folder is binded to external docker volume (i.e not to disk) in our development environment.
+These volumes aren't updated unless explicitly told so.
+  - Possible solution: Either:
+    a) update packages inside the failing container by first logging to container `docker exec -it container_name sh` and then running `npm install`
+    b) remove volume that contains failing containers `node_modules` by stopping and removing the failing container followed by `docker volume prune`.